-Pete Marketos is a commercial trial lawyer who specializes in representing commercial plaintiffs in complex business disputes from trial through appeal.
+Pete Marketos is a commercial trial lawyer who specializes in representing commercial plaintiffs in high-stakes business disputes from trial through appeal.
 Before founding RGM in 2011, Pete tried cases as an associate and partner with a national commercial law firm for more than 11 years.
-Pete has served as an Adjunct Professor of Trial Advocacy at the University of Texas School of Law and is an active instructor for the National Institute of Trial Advocacy.
+Pete is an active instructor for the National Institute of Trial Advocacy, and he served as an Adjunct Professor of Trial Advocacy at the University of Texas Law School for several years.

 Pete tries cases with a passion for justice and vindication for his clients.
 He won his first multi-million dollar verdict from a unanimous jury in a fraud case before he turned 30 years old—then he defended the final judgment all the way to the Texas Supreme Court.
 Since then, Pete has won seven, eight, and nine-figure verdicts and judgments in both state and federal courts.

 Though a seasoned and passionate advocate, Pete never forgets his obligation to the profession to represent his client on the merits in an honest and forthright manner.
-After observing Pete in a jury trial several years ago, the presiding federal judge wrote that Pete was "one of the finest trial lawyers to appear in my court."
-The judge expected Pete to become "one of the best in the country."
-More important, the judge described Pete as a "true officer of the court" who "proceeds with integrity."
+After observing Pete in a jury trial several years ago, the presiding federal judge wrote that Pete was "one of the finest trial lawyers to appear in my court" and that he expected Pete to become "one of the best in the country."